 Measurement invariance refers to the psychometric equivalence of an instrument (e.g., a questionnaire or test) across several specified groups, such as gender and ethnicity.
 The lack of measurement invariance suggests that the instrument has different structures or meanings to different groups, leading to biases in measurements \citep{millsap2012statistical}.

 Measurement invariance is typically assessed by differential item functioning (DIF) analysis of item response data that aims to detect the measurement non-invariant items (i.e. DIF items).
-More precisely, a DIF item has a response distribution that depends not only on the latent trait measured by the instrument but also on respondents' group membership.
+More precisely, a DIF item has a response distribution that depends on not only the latent trait measured by the instrument but also respondents' group membership.
 Therefore, the detection of a DIF item involves comparing the item responses of different groups, conditioning on the latent traits.
 The complexity of the problem lies in that individuals' latent trait levels cannot be directly observed but are measured by the instrument that may contain DIF items.
 In addition, different groups may have different latent trait distributions.
-This problem thus involves identifying the latent trait, and then conducting the conditional group comparison given individuals' latent trait levels.
+This problem thus involves identifying the latent trait, and then conducting the group comparison given individuals' latent trait levels.

 Many statistical methods have been developed for DIF analysis.
 Traditional methods for DIF analysis require prior knowledge about a set of DIF-free items, which is known as the anchor set.
-This anchor set is used to identify the true latent trait.
+This anchor set is used to identify the latent trait distribution.
 These methods can be classified into two categories.
-Methods in the first categories \citep{mantel1959statistical, dorans1986demonstrating,swaminathan1990detecting, shealy1993model, zwick2000using, zwick2002application, may2006multilevel, soares2009integrated, frick2015rasch} do not explicitly assume an item response theory (IRT) model, and methods in the second categories \citep{thissen1988use, lord2012applications, kim1995detection, raju1988area, raju1990determining, cai2011irtpro, woods2013langer, thissen2001software, oort1998simulation, steenkamp1998assessing, cao2017monte, woods2013langer, tay2015overview, tay2016item} are developed based on IRT models.
-Compared with non-IRT-based methods, an IRT-based method defines the DIF problem more clearly, at the price of potential model mis-specification.
-Specifically, an IRT model represents the latent trait as a latent variable and further characterizes the item-specific DIF effects by modeling each item response distribution as a function of the latent variable and group membership.
+Methods in the first category \citep{mantel1959statistical, dorans1986demonstrating,swaminathan1990detecting, shealy1993model, zwick2000using, zwick2002application, may2006multilevel, soares2009integrated, frick2015rasch} do not explicitly assume an item response theory (IRT) model, and methods in the second category \citep{thissen1988use, lord2012applications, kim1995detection, raju1988area, raju1990determining, woods2013langer, oort1998simulation, steenkamp1998assessing, cao2017monte, woods2013langer, tay2015overview, tay2016item} are developed based on IRT models.
+Compared with non-IRT-based methods, an IRT-based method defines the DIF problem more clearly, at the price of potential model misspecification.
+Specifically, an IRT model represents the latent trait as a latent variable and further characterizes the item-specific DIF effects by modelling each item response distribution as a function of the latent variable and group membership.